norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 Setting up the initial runtime is a little bit of a juggling act; You first create your ECS Cluster, Task Definition, and ECS Service with the Service _linked_ to the Code Deploy (but not exactly managed by it yet).
 The idea is to manually stand up the service and get it to a "healthy" state, and _then_ have CodeDeploy take over.
 	1. We **create a new cluster** from the ECS home page.
 Name the cluster something logical like `bash-dog`, leave all the defaults.
 This will take a minute, just leave it and wait until it is ready (clicking ahead will break things).
 	2. Next we **create a task definition** that will be used by our service.
 From the ECS home page click on _Task definitions_, _Create a new task definition (with JSON)_.
 Paste the guts of your `taskdef.json` file (the one in your application repo) and save.
 	3. Finally we will create our ECS Service.
-Navigate to the `bash-dog` cluster and click
+Navigate to the `bash-dog` cluster and click _Create_ under Services.
-- Click _Create_ under Services.
-Leave the defaults for Environment.
+		- Leave the defaults for Environment.
 		- Under _Deployment Configuration_ select the task family name you just created.
 		- Name the service something logical like `bash-dog`.
 		- :monocle_face: Under _Deployment Options_ change Deployment Type to _Blue/green deployment (powered by AWS CodeDeploy)_.
 		-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MjA3MzQwNSw4MTkwNTE4MDksMTYwNT
+eyJoaXN0b3J5IjpbLTE3NDQ2ODU4OTUsODE5MDUxODA5LDE2MD
-EzNTMwMywyMzgyMzYyMjEsNDE2ODgyOTExLC04Njk3ODQ2Mywx
+UxMzUzMDMsMjM4MjM2MjIxLDQxNjg4MjkxMSwtODY5Nzg0NjMs
-Mjk0NTQxMiwtMTAwMjY4NTI0MSwtMjYwMTUyMjkwLC0xNjQzNj
+MTI5NDU0MTIsLTEwMDI2ODUyNDEsLTI2MDE1MjI5MCwtMTY0Mz
-I2MjU1LDEyOTMyNjYxMzMsLTE4MTk1MDQ5MzUsLTQ2MDQzOTk3
+YyNjI1NSwxMjkzMjY2MTMzLC0xODE5NTA0OTM1LC00NjA0Mzk5
-MSwtMzA4NjI5ODI4LC0xNjI3NTgxNjYsNjE1ODg5NjcwLC0zNj
+NzEsLTMwODYyOTgyOCwtMTYyNzU4MTY2LDYxNTg4OTY3MCwtMz
-UzODU4MjcsLTE2NTI3OTY2ODcsLTkwOTAxNDI2MywtOTE2NDg2
+Y1Mzg1ODI3LC0xNjUyNzk2Njg3LC05MDkwMTQyNjMsLTkxNjQ4
-MDcxXX0=
+NjA3MV19
 -->